kelvinhDM/EC311_MorseProject_Fall2024/README.md

 # Overview of the Project

 Our project takes an input of Morse code, a series of dots and dashes, and translated them into their respective letter, number, or symbol based on International Telecommunications Union standards.
-We used four buttons: dot, dash, reset, and send
+We used four buttons: dot, dash, reset, and send to allow a user to input their desired Morse code combination.
+Our project then uses VGA display output and seven segment display built into the FGPA to display the equivalent ASCII character of the code combination.
+VGA displays the combination's translated character upon send button press, while the seven segment display will show the current character based on the sequence of dots/dashes that the user has pressed regardless of send input.

 # Project Requirements